rhammell/forest-watch/README.md

 Users can read the selected project's description to determine its carbon offset goals, which may include reforresation or afforesation efforts.

-Map controls can then be used to explore satellite imagery that covers the project's territory over the span of many years.
-Notable changes to the tree coverage between images can help verify that a project's goals are being achieved.
+Map controls are used to explore satellite imagery covering the project's territory over the span of many years.
+By visually tracking the changes in tree cover between images, users can verify that a project's goals are being achieved.

-## Data Processing
+## CO2.Storage
 Carbon offset project data is stored on CO2.Storage in the form of assets.

-These assets conform to a "ForrestWatch" template, which requires project's to
+A "ForestWatch" CO2.Storage template provides a structured schema for these assets, defining the data fields which all assets of this type are required to have.